willvx3m/po-ai-chrome/capture/CANDLE.md

 WINDOW_WIDTH = 28  # Width of the time label window in pixels
 WINDOW_HEIGHT = 20  # Height of the time label window in pixels
 SEARCH_STEP = 2    # Step size to move the window rightward in pixels
-LABEL_SPACING = IMAGE_WIDTH / 60  # Distance between consecutive time labels in pixels (Mac: IMAGE_WIDTH / 60, Win: 25)
+LABEL_SPACING = 26.4  # Distance between consecutive time labels in pixels
+ # 24.425 for eur/usd - 1H view, 4m interval on time labels
+ # 25 for aed/cny - 1H view, 4m interval on time labels
+ # 26.4 (1056/40) - 1H view (normal)
 TIME_INCREMENT = timedelta(minutes=1)  # Increment time by 1 minute
 CONFIDENCE_THRESHOLD_LABEL = 85  # Confidence threshold for label correctness